LappleApple/awesome-leading-and-managing/Diversity-and-Gender.md

 - [There's No 'Silver Bullet' to Increasing Diversity, but Here's How We're Making Progress](https://magoosh.com/blog/silver-bullet-diversity-progress/): by Bhavin Parikh.

 - [Ways Men in Tech Are Unintentionally Sexist](https://notapattern.net/2014/10/14/ways-men-in-tech-are-unintentionally-sexist/): by Kat Hagan.

+- [Women in Tech: We Need You ](https://dev.to/binarycodess/women-in-tech-we-need-you): by Kristina.
+A request to women to speak publicly, mentor, and become a role model.
+"We need to hear your experiences, your lessons, your failures and your successes.
+We need to hear them because you can never be sure who you’ll influence and whose life you’ll change."